Webhooks

 Last updated

 Webhooks are a real-time, event-driven communication method that allows PlexTrac to send data automatically when a specific event occurs.
-Using HTTP POST requests, webhooks enable immediate data transfer without constant polling, making them efficient and lightweight.
+Using HTTP POST requests, webhooks enable immediate data transfer without constant pulling, making them efficient and lightweight.
 By providing a unique URL for event notifications, webhooks facilitate automation and real-time updates between applications while ensuring security through authentication methods and encryption.

 Developers and technical users seeking to automate webhook management or integrate PlexTrac with other systems should refer to the API endpoint documentation.
 This page provides detailed instructions on programmatically creating, updating, and testing webhooks, making it suitable for those who require greater flexibility and control over their integrations.